godotengine/godot-docs/getting_started/step_by_step/resources.rst

 When a resource is loaded from disk, **it is always loaded once**.
-That means, if there is a copy of that resource already loaded in memory, trying to load the resource again will just return the same copy again and again.
+That means, if there is a copy of that resource already loaded in memory, trying to load the resource again will return the same copy again and again.
 This corresponds with the fact that resources are just data containers, so there is no need to have them duplicated.